 This delicious dessert consists of dumplings traditionally made of thickened milk,soaked in rose flavored sugar syrup.

 A rich mango sorbet with the intense sweetness of mangoes.

 Mixed Seafood Soup, South Indian Chicken Curry, Ury Vegetable Curry,Lemon Rice, Bread, Dessert.

 Including our famous Masala Dosa, a paper thin pancake made of rice & black gram flour, folded in half with a filling of spicy potatoes cooked with onions and ginger.
 Served with Sambhar & Coconut Chutney, Dessert

-2 Vegetable Curries, Stir Fry Vegetables, Basmati Rice, Bread, Dessert.
+2 Vegetable Curries, Stir Fry Vegetables, Basmati Rice, Bread and Dessert.